-- Procedural error/irregularity There was procedural error/irregularity that was substantially prejudicial, so as to have a material impact on the fairness of the complaint resolution process.
-A description of the error and its impact on the outcome of the case must be included in the written appeal, along with any supporting documentation. - New evidence New evidence, unknown or unavailable to appealing party at time of the Hearing, would significantly affect the outcome.
-Evidence withheld by the person appealing does not constitute new evidence.
-A summary of new evidence and its impact on the outcome of the case must be included in the written appeal, along with any supporting documentation. - Disproportionate Sanctions Sanction(s) is/are substantially disproportionate to the findings.
+- Procedural error/irregularity There was procedural error/irregularity that materially affected the outcome of the complaint resolution process.
+A description of the irregularity and its material impact on the outcome of the case must be included in the written appeal, along with any supporting documentation. - New evidence There is new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made.
+The new evidence could have affected the outcome.
+A summary of new evidence and its impact on the outcome of the case must be included in the written appeal, along with any supporting documentation. - o Evidence withheld by the person appealing does not constitute new evidence. - o Witness statements or testimony not considered by the Hearing Panel due to a called witness's non-appearance does not constitute new evidence. - Conflict of Interest or Bias The Title IX Coordinator, Investigator(s), and/or Hearing Panelists had a conflict of interest or bias for or against Complainants or Respondents, generally, or for or against the individual Complainant or Respondent, that affected the outcome.
+A description of the conflict of interest or bias, and its impact on the outcome of the case, must be included in the written appeal, along with any supporting documentation. - Disproportionate Sanctions Sanction(s) is/are substantially disproportionate to the findings.
 A description supporting this ground for appeal must be included in the written appeal, along with any supporting documentation.